ioreka/uncommonplace/The Witcher.md

-For all it brightens, love casts long shadows
+For all it brightens, love casts long shadows #love